rtodoc/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 4. Appropriately labels the data set with descriptive variable names.
 - all_data = storage for combining x_data, y_data and subject_data

-4. Appropriately labels the data set with descriptive variable names.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 - averages_data = storage for combining x_data, y_data and subject_data